Skip to main content

 How does teeth whitening work?

 Professional teeth whitening uses bleaching agents—typically hydrogen peroxide or carbamide peroxide—to break down stains into smaller, less concentrated pieces.
-These agents penetrate the porous enamel and reach the dentin layer beneath, where most staining occurs.
-Oxygen molecules from the peroxide react with discolored molecules in your teeth, breaking the bonds that hold them together.
-The result is teeth that reflect more light and appear whiter.
+These agents penetrate porous enamel and reach dentin layer beneath, where most staining occurs.
+Oxygen molecules from peroxide react with discolored molecules in teeth, breaking bonds that hold them together.
+Result is teeth that reflect more light and appear whiter.
 Professional whitening uses higher concentrations than over-the-counter products, delivering faster and more dramatic results under controlled conditions.

 Am I a good candidate for teeth whitening?